 - The paper contains no plagiarized data, texts, or figures and acknowledges and references relevant previous works.

-- If the research was conducted with human participants, that Institutional Review Board approval was obtained.
+- If the research was conducted with human participants, Institutional Review Board approval was obtained.

 Preparing your Manuscript

 All articles except communications (commentaries, case studies, and notes from the field) from the field should include a title page, abstract, keywords introduction, methods, results, discussion, and references.

-Commentaries, case studies, and notes from the field should include title page, keywords, the body of the text and references.
+Commentaries, case studies, and notes from the field should include a title page, keywords, the body of the text, and references.